wix-incubator/wix-code-docs/wix-reviews-v2/wix-reviews-v2/guides/Introduction.md

 ```

 It's important to note the following points before starting to code:
 - A [`contactId`](https://www.wix.com/velo/reference/wix-crm-v2/contacts) is required to create a review.
-If the author is already listed as a contact, use [Create Review](https://www.wix.com/velo/reference/wix-reviews-v2/reviews/create-review).
-If the author is not yet a site contact, use [Create Review and Contact](https://www.wix.com/velo/reference/wix-reviews-v2/reviews/create-review-and-contact).
+If the author is already listed as a contact, use [createReview](wix-reviews-v2/reviews/create-review).
+If the author is not yet a site contact, use [createReviewAndContact](wix-reviews-v2/reviews/create-review-and-contact).
 - A review author is limited to one review per entity.
 Duplicate reviews receive an error response.
 - Moderation for reviews is available only in the [Dashboard](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Freviews/published), not through the API.
 Learn more about [managing reviews](https://support.wix.com/en/article/wix-stores-managing-wix-reviews).
 - Replying to a review is available only in the [Dashboard](https://www.wix.com/my-account/site-selector/?buttonText=Select%20Site&title=Select%20a%20Site&autoSelectOnSingleSite=true&actionUrl=https:%2F%2Fwww.wix.com%2Fdashboard%2F%7B%7BmetaSiteId%7D%7D%2Freviews/pending).